-Peace officers must know the legal authorities to impound and store vehicles as authorized in the Vehicle Code.

-The chart below identifies the student learning objectives for this chapter.

-After completing study of this chapter, the student will be able to: Objective ID Recognize a peace officer's legal authority to remove vehicles 28.04.12
+Overview Learning need Peace officers must know the legal authorities to impound and store vehicles as authorized in the Vehicle Code.
+Learning objectives The chart below identifies the student learning objectives for this chapter.
+After completing study of this chapter, the student will be able to: Objective ID • Recognize a peace officer's legal authority to remove vehicles 28.04.12

-This chapter focuses on peace officers' legal authorities to remove vehicles.
+In this chapter This chapter focuses on peace officers' legal authorities to remove vehicles.

-Topic See page
+Торіс See page

 Vehicle Removal 4-2

 Chapter Synopsis 4-9

 Workbook Learning Activities 4-10

 Problem Solving 4-11